sassoftware/sas-studio-custom-steps/HTTP Request/extras/EnrichDataFlow_GET_I/README.md

 ![](../../img/HTTPRequest_ex2.gif)

-To recreate the example in SAS Studio use the following settings for HTTP Request step and use the code to create the input data.
+To recreate the example in SAS Studio use the following settings for HTTP Request step and use the code to create input data.

 ### HTTP Request - step
 #### HTTP Request - tab